Stock market today: Wall Street drifts around its record heights

 NEW YORK (AP) — U.S. stocks are kicking off December by drifting around their record heights on Monday.

-The S&P 500 rose 0.1% in early trading after closing its best month of the year at an all-time high.
-The Dow Jones Industrial Average was down 85 points, or 2%, as of 9:43 a.m.
-Eastern time, and the Nasdaq composite was 0.6% higher.
+The S&P 500 rose 0.2% in midday trading after closing its best month of the year at an all-time high.
+The Dow Jones Industrial Average was down 103 points, or 0.2%, as of 11:30 a.m.
+Eastern time, and the Nasdaq composite was 0.8% higher.

-Intel rose 2.2% after it said CEO Pat Gelsinger has retired and stepped down from the board.
-The chip company said it's looking for Gelsinger's replacement, and Intel's chair of the board said it's "committed to restoring investor confidence."
+Intel rose 5.2% after the chip company said CEO Pat Gelsinger has retired and stepped down from the board.
+Intel is looking for Gelsinger's replacement, and its chair said it's "committed to restoring investor confidence."
+Intel recently lost its spot in the Dow Jones Industrial Average to Nvidia, which has skyrocketed in Wall Street's frenzy around AI.

 Stellantis, meanwhile, skidded following the announcement of its CEO's departure.
-The U.S.-traded stock of the world's fourth-largest automaker fell 7.5%.
 Carlos Tavares steps down after nearly four years in the top spot of the automaker, which owns car brands like Jeep, Citroën and Ram, amid an ongoing struggle with slumping sales and an inventory backlog at dealerships.
+The world's fourth-largest automaker's stock fell 6.3% in Milan.

+Utility PG&E had the biggest drop in the S&P 500, 7%, after saying it would sell $2.4 billion of stock and preferred shares to raise cash.

-Retailers were mixed coming off Black Friday and heading into what's expected to be the best Cyber Monday on record.
-Target, which recently gave a forecast for the holiday season that left investors discouraged, fell 2%.
-Walmart, which gave a more optimistic forecast, added 0.2%.
+Retailers were mixed amid what's expected to be the best Cyber Monday on record and coming off Black Friday.
+Target, which recently gave a forecast for the holiday season that left investors discouraged, fell 2.2%.
+Walmart, which gave a more optimistic forecast, was virtually unchanged.

-The stock market seemed to be taking Donald Trump's latest threat on tariffs in stride.
+The stock market largely took Donald Trump's latest threat on tariffs in stride.
 The president-elect on Saturday threatened 100% tariffs against a group of developing economies if they act to undermine the U.S. dollar.
 Trump said he wants the group, headlined by Brazil, Russia, India and China, to promise it won't create a new currency or otherwise try to undercut the U.S. dollar.

 The dollar has long been the currency of choice for global trade.
 Speculation has also been around a long time that other currencies could knock it off its mantle, but no contender has come close.

+A report in the morning showed the U.S. manufacturing sector contracted again last month, but not by as much as economists expected.

-This upcoming week will have several highly anticipated updates on the job market, including the October job openings report, weekly unemployment benefits data and the all-important November jobs report.
+This upcoming week will feature several big updates on the job market, including the October job openings report, weekly unemployment benefits data and the all-important November jobs report.
+They could all help steer the next moves for Federal Reserve, which recently began pulling interest rates lower to give support to the economy.

+Economists expect Friday's headliner report to show U.S. employers accelerated their hiring in November, coming off October's lackluster growth that was hampered by damaging hurricanes and strikes.

+“We now find ourselves in the middle of this Goldilocks zone, where economic health supports earnings growth while remaining weak enough to justify potential Fed rate cuts,” according to Mark Hackett, chief of investment research at Nationwide.

 Both official and private sector surveys of factory managers showed strong new orders and export orders, possibly partly linked to efforts by importers in the U.S. to beat potential tariff hikes by Trump once he takes office.